My Time In Malaysia: No Smiles In Penang

 So I started asking EyeDot and all of her friends what the deal was.
 The consensus was that because I looked Arab, and international Arab students [especially Gulf-Arabs] at Universiti Sains Malaysia had bad reputations, I was lumped in with them.
 This was confirmed by Nur-al-din, an Algerian shopkeeper I met one day.
 He moved to Penang in the early 1980's.

 "Back then," he explained, "so many people smiled at me that I would lower my head and avoid people because my cheeks hurt every night from smiling so much."
 He also blamed the not-so-savory characters from the Gulf.
 Now nobody smiles at him either.
 His cheek muscles atrophied.

 Bummer.
 I'm the kind of person who lives off of small, happy interactions throughout the day.

-At one point, I was feeling so down that in an act of desperation, I started posting flyers in my building asking for friends.
-It had that illustration above of our family and everything.
+At one point, I was feeling so down that in an act of desperation, I started posting flyers in our building asking for friends.
+It had that an illustration of our family and everything.

 No one responded.

 To survive, we would escape to other parts of Malaysia where we had friends, like Kuala Lumpur and Kuching, or travel to nearby countries, like Thailand and Indonesia.
 To illustrate just how deprived of human affection I was, let me tell you about the time MrsHM took WarriorPrincess (WP) and me along on one of her business trips after a relatively long time away from Kuala Lumpur.

 On our first morning there, I took WP to Kinokuniya, a Japanese-owned bookstore in KLCC, the mall below the Petronas Towers.
 Unbeknownst to me, everyday when the bookshop opens, the employees line the entrance, smile and bow to the first few people in who come in.
 That was me.